vporton/coding_challenge/README.md

 "insider".

-In the case if a repository is missing, we return it in the list of missing repositories (check if it is empty to ensure not errors) and ignore this repo in the statistics.
+In the case if a repository is missing, we return it in the list of missing repositories (check if it is empty to ensure no errors) and ignore this repo in the statistics.

 Followers and topics are missing on BitBucket, so I return zero for them.